mmadaio/temporal_association_rule_mining/README.md

 <h1>Running TITARL</h1>

 1. In each model folder, make sure you have:
-a.
-Config files (.xml)
+	- Config files (.xml)
-b.	.sevt files
+	- .sevt files
-c.	.evt files
+	- .evt files
-d.	learn_rules.bat
+	- learn_rules.bat

 2. Run Titarl “learn_rules.bat”
-a.
-Finds rules for each train set, create simple rules, prune, merge, refine, etc
+	- Finds rules for each train set, create simple rules, prune, merge, refine, etc
-i.
-Output will be “value_rules-[Relationship]#.xml”
+		- Output will be “value_rules-[Relationship]#.xml”
-b.
-Runs 7 random forest classifiers on using the rules generated from each train set to predict rapport in the test set
+	- Runs 7 random forest classifiers on using the rules generated from each train set to predict rapport in the test set
-i.
-Output will be a “predictions.evt” file for each model.
+		- Output will be a “predictions.evt” file for each model.

 3. Create “write_predictions.tit”
-a.
-Using “write_predictions.py”
+	- Using “write_predictions.py”

 4. Run “write_predictions.tit” on each predictions.evt file to generate “fuse_output_[Relationship]_#.txt”